 "I bet you don't spend a

-the door of her room in the older girls' faces.
+that Dawn slammed the door of her room in their faces.

 "You've been doing magic